Our Lady of Victory Catholic Church (Pearce, Arizona): Description

 The building is one of only three extant buildings from the era when Pearce was a thriving community between 1900-1920s.
 Unlike other southwestern states, Arizona contains very few rural vernacular adobe churches.
 In addition, of the 1,032 adobe buildings on the NRHP, only 15 are churches.

 The church is constructed of adobe, and covers approximately 1200 square feet in a cruciform plan.
 There is a cupola-style belfry over the gabled entrance.
 The interior walls and ceiling are plaster, and it has a tongue and groove hardwood floor.
 The only portion of the roof which is gabled is that over the entry, while the other three roof sections have hipped roofs, covered with corrugated steel.
-A non-historic addition was added at some point, 14 foot by 14 foot, inserted in the northwest quadrant of the cuniform.
+A non-historic addition was added at some point, 14 foot by 14 foot, inserted in the northwest quadrant of the cuneiform.
 It has a concrete foundation, and walls of cement stucco.